ipsy-md/medusa-docs/content/medusa/access.rst

 **Helpful Commands**

-How to show the List of started VNC Server.
+How to show the list of started VNC servers:

 .. code::

     vncserver -list

-How to kill the process from to many started vnc server (11 is the sessionnumber).
+How to kill the process from too many started vnc server (11 is the session number):

 .. code::